djartmx/gulp-guide/README.md

 Gulp is a build system which allows automate common development tasks, such as code minification, image compression, syntax validation code and much more.

-Gulp.js it is build with Javascript and works on Node.js and is Open Source you can find it on Github.
+Gulp.js is built with Javascript and works on Node.js and is Open Source Code you can find it on Github.

-###**How does Gulp.js work**
+###**How does Gulp.js work?**
-Gulp.js use Stream Node.js module, it makes it faster to build than Grunt.js.
+Gulp.js uses Stream Node.js module, it makes faster to build than Grunt.js.

-Don´t need to write temporarary files in Hard Disk, which means that perform the same tasks as Grunt.js but in less time.
+Don´t need to write temporary files in Hard Disk, which means that perform the same tasks as Grunt.js but in less time.

 ###*Requeriments*
-+ Have installed Node.js
++ You need install Node.js

 ###**Installation**
-To install Gulp.js globally in our system
+To install Gulp.js globally in your system

 	npm install -g -gulp

-If you are using Linux or Mac systems maybe you need administrator permissions adding *sudo* before code.
+If you are using Unix based systems maybe you need administrator privilegies adding *sudo* before command, like this:
-Like this:

 	sudo install -g -gulp

-to verify was installed correctly:
+to verify it was installed correctly:

 	gulp -v

-It is installed correctly, you will see something like this:
+If is installed correctly, you will see something like this:

 	CLI version 3.9.1
 	Local version 3.9.1